Chart Color Schemes

 Belmont demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Belmont's educational attainment is notably higher than broader averages.
-Among residents aged 15+, 35.2% hold university qualifications, compared to 22.1% in the SA3 area and 23.7% in the SA4 region.
-Bachelor degrees are most prevalent at 23.7%, followed by postgraduate qualifications (8.0%) and graduate diplomas (3.5%).
-Vocational credentials are also common, with 31.4% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.2%, while certificates make up 20.2%.
+Educational attainment in Belmont is notably higher than broader averages.
+Among residents aged 15 and above, 35.2% have university qualifications, compared to 22.1% in the SA3 area and 23.7% in the SA4 region.
+Bachelor degrees are most common at 23.7%, followed by postgraduate qualifications (8.0%) and graduate diplomas (3.5%).
+Vocational credentials are also prevalent, with 31.4% of residents holding such qualifications - advanced diplomas at 11.2% and certificates at 20.2%.

-Educational participation is high, with 30.3% of residents currently enrolled in formal education.
-This includes 9.8% in primary education, 8.2% in secondary education, and 6.3% pursuing tertiary education.
-Schools appear to be located outside Belmont's immediate boundaries, requiring families to access educational facilities in neighboring areas.
+Educational participation is high, with 30.3% of residents currently enrolled in formal education, including 9.8% in primary, 8.2% in secondary, and 6.3% pursuing tertiary education.

 Frequently Asked Questions - Education